Free Things to Do in Bangladesh

 Immerse yourself in local culture without spending.

-Pohela Boishakh (Bengali New Year) Street Parade Free
+Pohela Boishakh (Bengali New Year) Celebrations Free

 Free Outdoor Activities